 Cigarette butts and marine life

-Since 2012 we've collected an estimated 400,000+ pieces of debris from the beaches of Byron Bay.
+Since 2012 we've collected an estimated 300,000+ pieces of debris from beaches across the Byron Shire in New South Wales.
 This is an incredible number considering that our surveys take place fortnightly and only cover a 200m x 20m area.
 People often ask how we can collect so much rubbish from such a small area and the answer largely lies in what you see above.

 Cigarette butts on Main Beach in Byron Bay are out of control.
 If you take a walk through Apex Park or on Main Beach at any time of the day you'll find literally hundreds, if not thousands of cigarette butts littering the ground wherever you go.
 Not only does this reflect poorly on the town and affect the families and others who gather for picnics and recreation in the park daily, however it also has an enormous effect on the ocean, with Cape Byron Marine Park just a stone's throw away.